 Superstar With Most Eliminations: Stone Cold Steve Austin, 8

 Royal Rumble Rookies: The Blue Meanie, Chyna, Droz, Edge, Gangrel, Gillberg, Godfather, Golga, Kane, Mr. McMahon, Dan Severn, Tiger Ali Singh, Al Snow, Test, and Val Venis

-Tags: Mr. McMahon, Royal Rumble, Royal Rumble Countdown 2016, Stone Cold Steve Austin, The Rock, WWF
+Tags: Mr. McMahon, royal rumble countdown 2017, Stone Cold Steve Austin, WWF